-- There is a good range of stimulating first-hand experiences for the children and adults to talk about. - There are places for the children to talk with each other. - Planning for collaborative tasks and experiences - Shared speaking and listening activities, reporting back to peers and adults - Encourage children to talk through shared experiences - Stories are told/ read/ re- enacted in both indoor and outdoor areas. - Children are encouraged to express their ideas and interests through role play. - A storytelling chair allows children to take the role of a story teller
+- There is a good range of stimulating first-hand experiences for the children and adults to talk about. - There are places for the children to talk with each other. - Planning for collaborative tasks and experiences - Shared speaking and listening activities, reporting back to peers and adults - Encourage children to talk through shared experiences - Stories are told/ read/ re- enacted in both indoor and outdoor areas. - Children are encouraged to express their ideas and interests through role play. - Children are encouraged to tell their own stories and act them out through Helicopter story sessions.